 SD WAN can trust known applications such as Office 365 and Salesforce.
 It can then route them direct to the internet or to a web proxy such as Zscaler.
 This approach can reduce latency because there are fewer hops.
 It also lets you reduce both firewall capacity and bandwidth from the Corporate Firewall.

 SD WAN vendors can set up SLA requirements for known applications, and this makes it easier to set up a business intent for them.
 For example, Silver Peak recognises over 10,000 Apps and has defined SLA requirements for them.
-It has a ‘first packet IQ’ feature to recognise the traffic form the first packet and route it accordingly.
+It has a ‘first packet IQ’ feature to recognise the traffic from the first packet and route it accordingly.